Harinlen/VGA-Driver/Readme.md

 ## You have to know

 This project is designed based on the requirement for function 4, which will use the container framework to organize function 1 to function 3.
 If you want to provide any pull request, please based on the current framework.
-I will upload documentation soon.
+If you have no idea with the source code, please check the [Documentation](doc/Home.md) to get start with.

 ## Preparations